Webcast Information

 Bios:

-Ciara Ladroma, the facilitator, has served the employment and entrepreneurial industries for the last 12 years with a focus on serving people with disabilities, women, BIPOC, and LGBTQIA+ individuals.
-She has supported small business owners nationwide to create, launch, and grow their businesses.
-Ciara began her career in Supported Employment as an Employment Specialist and has since carried these unique skills and traits to all areas of her career.
-Previously serving as a Career Coach at Des Moines Area Community College and as the Director of the Iowa Women’s Business Center, Ciara has found ways to elevate communities by guiding people’s success through business ownership and career navigation.
-As an entrepreneur herself, she is able to take her own experiences and challenges to help others navigate their entrepreneurial hurdles.
-Ciara provides technical assistance and training on best practices regarding employment service delivery with a focus on Customized Employment and Self-Employment.
+Ciara Ladroma is a facilitator with 12 years of experience in employment and entrepreneurship, specializing in supporting people with disabilities, women, BIPOC, and LGBTQIA+ individuals.
+She assists small business owners across the nation in launching and expanding their businesses.
+Ciara's career began as an Employment Specialist in Supported Employment, and she's since applied those skills to roles such as Career Coach at Des Moines Area Community College and Director of the Iowa Women’s Business Center.
+As an entrepreneur herself, she draws on her own experiences to help others navigate their business hurdles.
+Ciara also offers training and technical assistance on best practices for employment service delivery, focusing on Customized Employment and Self-Employment.